scrambleegg7/SelfCar/CarND-Advanced-Lane-Lines/writeup_template.md

 I have demonstrated original and adjusted images side by side on jupyter notebook.

-![alt text][image2]
+![alt text][normal_undistort]

 ## 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 ### 2.1 Split Channel RGB colored image
 At first step, I splitted out Red, Green, Blue channel from original one to find out which channel has strong features for the lane line.
 I have confirmed that Red and Green channel showed us good image contrasts to draw the line on separated Gray image.
 Blue was unfortunately poor result.

+![alt text][rgb]

 ### 2.2 Extract Yellow & White & HLS Yellow to make mixed mask image

-I have several color parameters to extract yellow and white color from original images. (`threshColoredImageBin submodule of utils.py`)
+I have set several color parameters to extract yellow and white color from original images. (`threshColoredImageBin submodule of utils.py`)
 Target colored lines are drawn accordingly on each binary image and then finally those are put together into one single binary image by switching on True condition of each filtering image.
 Overall, we have found that HLS Yellow line is better displayed from the bottom of the image window, which of length is much longer than simple Yellow line binary extraction.
+Finally, I have combined all of three binary images so that I would show the effectiveness of consolidated binary image.
+It is apparently 2 lane lines are drawn on the integrated binary image.

 ```
     # rgb Yellow colored mask